technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 8 - Write and explain DAX queries using Copilot.md

 # Write and explain DAX queries using Copilot

+**Objective** - In this Lab, you will know about how to write DAX queries using Copilot in Power BI desktop

 ## Task 1 – Import a report in Power BI Desktop

 1. Launch the **Power BI Desktop** app on the Desktop